 Families can submit an enrollment request in two ways:

-We provide transcripts to colleges, universities, trade schools and employers through Parchment for current and former students.
-Current and former students can create an account and request their transcript through Parchment, linked here.
+We provide transcripts to colleges, universities, trade schools and employers for current and former students.
+You can also order a transcript for yourself.
+Please go to our Transcript Requests webpage for more information.

-School counselors are available to meet with students and parents by appointment.
-Click on the counselors name below to schedule time with them, or students can use the QR codes posted on the Counseling Office door to sign up.
-If you have a quick question, email your counselor by using [email protected]
+School counselors are available to meet with students by appointment.
+Students can use the QR codes posted on the Counseling Office door to sign up.
+If you have a quick question, email your counselor by using [email protected].

 **Privacy and Limits of Confidentiality**

 When you are meeting with your school counselor, please keep in mind the limits of confidentiality that your school counselor is legally and ethically bound by.
 Everything you tell them will stay between you and your school counselor except in the following instances:

 Click here to see the information provided in the 2021-2022 Freshman Foundation Resource Lesson

 Click here to see the information provided in the 2021-2022 Junior Class Presentation

 Click here to see the information provided in the Navigating the College Bound Process- Presentation for Juniors and their Parents/Guardians